spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 - `Bridges` must contain only the delegation logic to the friend method.
 - The `Bridge` constructor can't have parameters to avoid coupling to a specific class.
-- `Bridge` classes and interfaces need to be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no `mixed`, no `x|y`).
+- Bridge classes and interfaces need to declare input arguments and return values as strict as possible using valid types in alignment to their friend method.
+For example, there should be no `mixed`, no `x|y`.

 </details>